-- (i) The members of the Investment Sub-Committee shall be the Warden, the Finance Bursar, the Estates Bursar and Land Agent, two members of the Governing Body holding academic appointments, and no fewer than four External Members. - (ii) External Members of the Investment Sub-Committee shall be appointed for a non-renewable term of five years. - (b) The Warden shall chair the Investment Sub-Committee and the Finance Bursar shall be the Convenor. - (c) - (i) The Finance Bursar shall convene the Investment Sub-Committee not less often than once in every year. - (ii) The quorum of the Investment Sub-Committee shall be four composed as follows: two of the ex officio members; one of the members appointed from the Governing Body; and one of the External Members. - (d) It shall be the duty of the Investment Sub-Committee: - to advise on the framing of the College's investment policy with the aim of securing the effective management of the College's endowment funds in pursuit of the College's objectives; - (ii) to review the implementation of the College's investment policy; - (iii) to advise on any areas of the College's strategy which may affect the overall performance of the College's endowment funds; - (iv) to advise on the spending rate from the College's endowment funds which allows the College to achieve both its short and long term objectives; - (v) to advise on the appointment of the Investment Fund Managers (including private equity, hedge fund and/or other alternative asset fund managers, if any), and then monitor and challenge the performance of such managers; - (vi) to receive at each meeting and consider a report from the Finance Bursar and, as appropriate, from the College's Investment Fund Manager and/or Consultant; - (vii) to report in writing to the Finance Committee on such matters as it deems appropriate at least once in every year.
+- (a) - (i) The members of the Investment Sub-Committee shall be the Warden, the Finance Bursar, the Estates Bursar and Land Agent, two members of the Governing Body holding academic appointments, and no fewer than four External Members. - (ii) External Members of the Investment Sub-Committee shall be appointed for a non-renewable term of five years. - (b) The Warden shall chair the Investment Sub-Committee and the Finance Bursar shall be the Convenor. - (c) - (i) The Finance Bursar shall convene the Investment Sub-Committee not less often than once in every year. - (ii) The quorum of the Investment Sub-Committee shall be four composed as follows: two of the ex officio members; one of the members appointed from the Governing Body; and one of the External Members. - (d) It shall be the duty of the Investment Sub-Committee: - to advise on the framing of the College's investment policy with the aim of securing the effective management of the College's endowment funds in pursuit of the College's objectives; - (ii) to review the implementation of the College's investment policy; - (iii) to advise on any areas of the College's strategy which may affect the overall performance of the College's endowment funds; - (iv) to advise on the spending rate from the College's endowment funds which allows the College to achieve both its short and long-term objectives; - to advise on the appointment of the Investment Fund Managers (including private equity, hedge fund and/or other alternative asset fund managers, if any), and then monitor and challenge the performance of such managers; - (vi) to receive at each meeting and consider a report from the Finance Bursar and, as appropriate, from the College's Investment Fund Manager and/or Consultant; - (vii) to advise the Finance Committee on whether the costs of managing the College's endowment are fair and reasonable; - (viii) to report in writing to the Finance Committee on such matters as it deems appropriate at least once in every year.